gosuri/aws-vpc-terraform-post/README.md

 }
 ```

-Terraform interpolation syntax allows reading data from files.
+Terraform interpolation syntax also allows reading data from files using `$file("path/to/file")`.
 Variables in this file are not interpolated.
 The contents of the file are read as-is.

 Create NAT Instance
 -------------------

 NAT instances reside in the public subnet and in order to route traffic, they need to have 'source destination check' disabled.
-Also, they belong to the `default` secruity group to allow traffic from instances in that group and `nat` security group to allow SSH and VPN traffic from the internet.
-Create a file `nat.tf` with the below config:
+They belong to the `default` secruity group to allow traffic from instances in that group and `nat` security group to allow SSH and VPN traffic from the internet.

+Create a file `nat-server.tf` with the below config:

 ```
 /* NAT/VPN server */
 resource "aws_instance" "nat" {
-  ami = "ami-049d8641"
+  ami = "${lookup(var.amis, var.region)}"
-  instance_type = "t2.small"
+  instance_type = "t2.micro"
   subnet_id = "${aws_subnet.public.id}"
   security_groups = ["${aws_security_group.default.id}", "${aws_security_group.nat.id}"]
   key_name = "${aws_key_pair.deployer.key_name}"